 “When I was young I was a ‘bomb’.
 People would stop in the street to look at me.
 I combed my hair, I ‘ruled’.
 I have always been very coquettish.
 After I got married, some of my husband's friends flirted with me, they would tell me to go out.
 I always said no and I got rid of them quickly but I didn’t tell Alberto, to not kick up a row.”

 “You have to be happy with what you have, value all things, enjoy life, the good moments, treat yourself in everything, write down the important things because then you start to forget.
 And the main thing, love each other.
 If you love someone you have to tell them.
 Don’t leave love aside, there always has to be time for love.”

-Update: in 2020, Elsita got infected with COVID in her nursing home.
-It was a rough time but she made it through.
-However, soon after her recovery she was hospitalized due to a severe heart failure, probably triggered by the aftermath of COVID.
-Against a dark prognosis, she also made it out.
-In November 2020, she turned 91, and we decided to celebrate it all together at home, the only time we could actually be with her since the beginning of the pandemic.
-Like many other elderly in nursing homes, she has now been confined for over a year, sometimes all alone in a room, and we are only able to see her through the street window, video phonecalls and, most recently, a few indoor meetings separated by meters of distance, surgical clothes and a glass barrier.
+Update: In 2020, Elsita survived COVID-19 in her nursing home, where she recently started living after 10 years together at home.
+Since her recovery, she has been hospitalized three times, probably triggered by the aftermath of COVID.
+Against all dark prognosis, she survived.
+Those were the only times I could take her hand since the pandemic started.
+Like many other elderlies in care homes, she has now been confined for a year and a half, and I’m only able to see her through the street window, video phone calls and, most recently, a few indoor meetings separated by meters of distance, surgical clothes, and a glass barrier.
 No touching, no hugging.

 Her strength, endless love, kindness, and optimistic energy despite everything continues to amaze me every day.